Emerald Lake fishing vacation rentals

 Bring snow gear for the cooler months, when Yoho appeals to experienced winter recreationists.
 Average high temperatures decline from the 60s to the lower 40s Fahrenheit through early fall.
 Come November, average highs are below freezing.
 Keep in mind that many trails and roads in the park are closed during the winter months, when the park becomes a favorite venue for snowshoers and cross-country skiers.

-What are the top things to do in Emerald Lake?
+Top things to do in Emerald Lake

 Hiking